 The two formats differ in almost every practical dimension.

 Commercials run short, usually between 15 and 60 seconds, occasionally stretching to 90.
 Brand films run longer, typically between 3 and 15 minutes, sometimes feature-length when the story warrants it.
-The commercial is designed for interruption.
-It earns its viewer by force, through paid placement.
-The brand film is designed for choice.
-It earns its viewer by being worth choosing.
+This guide on brand film length walks through the ranges that work for each format and what moves the runtime inside them.

 Commercial budgets concentrate spend on production polish and media distribution.
 Brand film budgets concentrate on story development, shoot time with real people, and a longer post-production phase where the film is actually found.
 A 45-second commercial might shoot in two days and edit in two weeks.
 A 10-minute brand film might shoot across several locations over weeks and edit for two to three months.
 If you want honest numbers, this breakdown of brand documentary cost in Canada walks through realistic ranges and what drives the final budget.

 The creative process is different too.
 A commercial starts with a script and a storyboard and executes against them.
 A brand film starts with a question, what is the real story here, and the answer often changes between the first interview and the final cut.
-That openness is not a weakness of the format.
-It is the source of its power.
+That openness is the source of the format's power.

 Distribution works in opposite directions.
-Commercials go out through paid media and spend their lives in front of audiences who did not ask for them.
+Commercials go out through paid media and live in front of audiences who did not ask for them.
 Brand films live on the company website, on YouTube, on LinkedIn, at events, in press coverage, in sales decks.
 They are pulled, not pushed.

 The most common mistake is commissioning a commercial when the brief actually calls for a brand film.

 The opposite mistake is rarer but also real.
-A company commissions a 12-minute documentary to promote a limited-time product launch.
-The film is beautiful and arrives six months late, long after the launch window closed.
+A company commissions a 12-minute documentary to promote a product launch and the film arrives six months late, well after the launch window closed.
 The budget would have been better spent on three sharp commercial cuts and the paid media behind them.

-A well-made brand film gives the company a clear point of view, which then makes every commercial that follows sharper and more recognizable.
-The commercial drives immediate action; the brand film behind it is the reason that action converts.
-This is the approach Patagonia, Airbnb, and Nike have built around for years, with documentary-style films defining who they are, supported by campaign-driven commercials doing the short-term work.
+A well-made brand film gives the company a clear point of view, which makes every commercial that follows sharper and more recognizable.
+The commercial drives immediate action.
+The brand film behind it is the reason that action converts.
+Patagonia, Airbnb, and Nike have built their video strategies around exactly this combination for years.

 If your company is early in its video investment, start with whichever format matches your most urgent job.
 If you need to drive action in the next quarter, start with the commercial.
 If you are trying to build trust and category authority over years, start with the brand film.
 Do not try to do both in one piece.